Will seek blessings of my political guru Shivpal Yadav for Mainpuri bypoll: BJP's Raghuraj Shakya | Politics

 - India

-Raghuraj Singh Shakya, BJP candidate for Mainpuri Lok Sabha bypoll, on Tuesday said Pragatisheel Samajwadi Party (Lohia) founder Shivpal Singh Yadav is his ''political guru'' and he will seek his blessings.
+Raghuraj Singh Shakya, BJP candidate for Mainpuri Lok Sabha bypoll, on Tuesday said Pragatisheel Samajwadi Party (Lohia) founder Shivpal Singh Yadav is his ''political guru'' and he will seek his blessings for the December 5 election.

 Shakya was once a close associate of Shivpal Yadav but quit his PSPL to join the BJP earlier this year.
 He was earlier in the Samajwadi Party (SP) and sided with Shivpal Yadav after he formed his own party.